agileek/docker-ansible/README.md

 ### Usage
 Copy vars_example.yml in vars.yml and set the parameters

-Execute ./launch.sh
+Execute `./launch.sh`

-If you don't have the docker image, it will build it for you.
+When the execution is over, you can enter the freshly configured docker with `./enter.sh`

+If something goes wrong (Or you want to freshly restart for whatever reason), you can wipe everything with `STOP_AND_DELETE_ALL.sh`

 #### What the script does

 * build the docker image if you don't have it
  * creates a user developer